 The highest average salaries go to Purchasing Managers, who bring in close to $84K per year, though Account Managers are not far behind at around $79K along with Commodity Managers (about $66K) and Manufacturing Engineers ($65K).
 Among the lower-paid positions at Federal Mogul Corp are Purchasing Analysts — the median salary for this role approaches approximately $55K.

 Years of Experience

-Average pay is $65K per year for those with five to nine years of experience.
-The largest slice of the Federal Mogul Corp workforce (32 percent) has been working for one to four years and earns, on average, $55K annually.
+For those with five to nine years of experience, average earnings amount to $64K annually.
+The largest slice of the Federal Mogul Corp workforce (33 percent) has been working for one to four years and earns, on average, about $58K per year.

 Certifications and Degrees

 Monetary compensation comes to $86K annually for Certified LabVIEW Associate Developers, far surpassing the earnings of non-credentialed workers.
 Earning an OSHA 30 hour Certificate Holder Holder certification garners significant financial rewards of around $76K per year on average.
 The highest-paying degree here is a Doctorate (PhD); Federal Mogul Corp awards $88K to these degree-holders.

 When it comes to skills, Contract Negotiation seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $84K annually.
 Microsoft Excel is regularly seen around here; nearly one-fifth of those surveyed report it as a core competency.
 Three more common skills are Microsoft Office, Project Management, and Engineering Design.

 Benefits and Perks